The Finnish Sauna Society

 - outside porch

 - possibility to swim in the sea, also in winter

 - services of a washing lady, masseur, and for ladies also a hair dresser

 - office and conference rooms

-The sauna house is open to members and their guests five days a week, Tuesday through Saturday, from afternoon until evening, and also every other Monday.
+The sauna house is open to members and their guests five days a week, Tuesday through Saturday, from afternoon until evening.
 We follow the Finnish tradition of having separate sauna days for men and women.
-Thus, Thursdays and Mondays are for ladies and other days (with some exceptions) for men.
+Thus, Thursdays and Mondays are for ladies and other days, with some exceptions, for men.